mvolkmann/blog/src/swift/Localization.md

 In the example above, `@arg1` might be renamed to `@dogs` and `@arg2` might be renamed to `@squirrels`.

+The following view code might be used with the example translation.

 ```swift
 VStack {